fl-yu/yulabgenomics/content/people/people.md

 headless: true

 # Order that this section appears on the page.
-weight: 68
+weight: 50

 title: Meet the Team
-subtitle:
+subtitle: “Everything is theoretically impossible until it is done.” – Robert A. Heinlein

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+    - PI
-    - Principal Investigators
+    - Lab manager
     - Researchers
     - Grad Students
-    - Administration
-    - Visitors
+    - Visitors/Intern
     - Alumni
 design:
   show_interests: false
   show_role: true
-  show_social: true
+  show_social: false
 ---